Book Your Next Adventure: 1 (866) 383-9453 +416-746-7427

 Accommodation: Glover’s Reef Basecamp Meals: B, L, D

-Today we drive north to the coastal town of Dangriga and board a charter boat 36 miles offshore to our private Basecamp on Southwest Caye, Glover’s Reef Marine Reserve a designated UNESCO World Heritage Site.
+After an early breakfast we travel to the coast and then, by chartered boat, 36 miles offshore to our private Basecamp on Southwest Caye within Glover’s Reef Marine Reserve.

 Accommodations: N/A Meals: B, L (Dinner is NOT Included in this night)